Zelph: Accounts

-Heber C. Kimball wrote in 1841 that several of the group, along with Joseph Smith, walked to the top of a mound that they had located on the bank of the Illinois river.
+Heber C. Kimball in a later recollection written in 1843 and published in 1845, indicated that several of the group, along with Joseph Smith, walked to the top of a mound that they had located on the bank of the Illinois River.
 Kimball states, "On the top of this mound there was the appearance of three altars, which had been built of stone, one above another, according to the ancient order; and the ground was strewn over with human bones."
-That prompted Kimball and the others to dig into the mound after sending for a shovel and a hoe:
+Wilford Woodruff indicated that they had gone to the top of the mound and then while descending, halfway down the mound, Joseph Smith pointed to a location that was then excavated.
+During a 2001 archeological excavation of the mound, two areas about halfway down the hill were noted as having looter disturbance, either location consistent with the 1834 description of the digging.
+After Joseph Smith had identified the location, Kimball and the others then dug into the side of the mound, having previously sent for a shovel and a hoe.
+Kimball describes what was discovered: